 The lift and turn drain stopper have a small knob on its top which is used to open and close the cover by twisting it.
 This type of drain cover has a central set-screw on its interior, which is screwed into the threaded drain crossbar.

 Push-and-Pull Shower Drain Cover

-The push-and-pull drain cover is similar to the lift and turn stopper, mainly in design and installation process.
+The push-and-pull drain cover is similar to the lift and turns stopper, mainly in the design and installation process.
 The only difference between the two is the way they work.
-This type of drain cover opens when you pull it up and closes when you push it down, unlike the lift and turn model which needs to be twisted in order to be opened and closed.
+This type of drain cover opens when you pull it up and closes when you push it down, unlike the lift and turn model which needs to be twisted to be opened and closed.

 Toe Touch Shower Drain Cover

 This is the most convenient type of shower drain cover; it can be opened or closed by the push of your toe due to its spring featured design.
 This type of drain cover is similar in appearance and installation to the previous two models.

 Trip Lever Drain Cover